madef/MadefCms/README.md

     - Every template are versionned
     - Stored in database
     - Modification via the admin pannel (widget, layout, page)
+  - Easy to use
+    - Drag & drop interface to add widgets into pages
+    - Create widget, layout and page dirrectly on the admin pannel

 Roadmap
 -----------
-  - Drag & drop interface in the pannel admin to add widgets into pages
   - Internationalization of the pages, layouts and widgets
   - Manage accounts (ACL)